 dI = (M/L) x2.dx

-The line perpendicular to the plane of the ring through its centre – Consider the radius of the ring as R and its mass as M. All the elements are at the same distance from the axis of rotation, R.
+Consider the line perpendicular to the plane of the ring through its centre.
+The radius of the ring is taken as R and its mass as M. All the elements are at the same distance from the axis of rotation, R.

 Linear mass density is constant.